fabian7593/MagicalCamera/README.md

 See the example of this infomartion return:
 ![alt tag](https://github.com/fabian7593/MagicalCamera/blob/master/information2.png)

-###Issues Fixed
-* This version fix the issue of permission of android Marshmallow.
-* Fix the land scape photo in any devices (in general Samsung and Sony brands), and the posibility of turn manually.
+#####Rotate image
- The code that you use is like that in the event override of public void onActivityResult:
+ The code that you use is in the event override of public void onActivityResult:
 ```bash
  @Override
     public void onActivityResult(int requestCode, int resultCode, Intent data) {